Gagging And Dental Anxiety

 Dental impression trays, especially with the impression material, and the x-ray process can cause this gag reflex.

-We can work together to overcome the gag reflex.
+We can work together to overcome the gag reflex with the following tactics:

 - Focus on breathing through your nose — Focusing on breathing deeply through your nose will help you relax.